Benefits of Ownership

 We are embarking on a new project to build Willamette Wineworks — coming soon to Folsom, California.
 Willamette Wineworks will feature food and wine pairings and a unique hands-on blending experience from barrel for you to learn and enjoy.
 We will be joining Scott’s Seafood in the new Roundhouse building in the revitalized Historic Folsom Station.
 The Roundhouse is modeled after the original used to house train engines in the 1800s and will join the restored railroad turntable, amphitheater, free public parking garage and additional three buildings to make up the Historic Folsom Station, the city’s vibrant living room for area residents, guests and tourists.

 Jim Bernau's family connection to the area, and the vision for the historic district has brought this idea to life and allows us to take our Oregon wine story on the road to share with local wine enthusiasts.
-We anticipate an opening date in the fall season of 2018.
+We anticipate an opening date in the first quarter of 2019.

 More than 300 Owners and Wine Enthusiasts joined us in February 2018 for the Roof Raising Celebration of Willamette Wineworks in historic Folsom, California.